It’s Friday happy hour at Lakeline Oaks Retirement Resort and the boxed wine is flowing.

 On their first date, he arrived with flowers.
 But they weren’t for her.

-“I gave them to the housemother,” he laughs.
+“I gave them to the housemother,” he said laughing.
 “I had to butter her up.”

 From then on, though, all bouquets were for Brigitte.